shakogegia/homebridge-mqtt-window-blinds/README.md

 - Better compatibility with different blind types and limit switches

 **Example behavior:**
-- Position 98% → Treated as 100% (full close, no stop command)
+- Position 98% → Treated as 100% (full open, no stop command)
-- Position 2% → Treated as 0% (full open, no stop command)
+- Position 2% → Treated as 0% (full closed, no stop command)
 - Position 50% → Normal operation with stop command

 ## Usage